wangcmath/wangcmath.github.io/_pages/about.md

 # Recent News
 ---
+- Jul.
+2024, our work on _Superpixel-informed Implicit Neural Representation for Multi-Dimensional Data_ was accepted by the European Conference on Computer Vision (ECCV) 2024.

-- May 2024, our work on [_Hyperspectral and multispectral image fusion with arbitrary resolution through self-supervised representations](http://arxiv.org/abs/2405.17818) was released in arXiv.
+- May 2024, our work on [_Hyperspectral and multispectral image fusion with arbitrary resolution through self-supervised representations_](http://arxiv.org/abs/2405.17818) was released in arXiv.

 - Feb.
 2024, our work on Hyperspectral sparse fusion using adaptive total variation regularization and superpixel-based weighted nuclear norm  was accepted by Signal Processing.